palworth/Hassle_Free_PGP/README.md

 Found a bug?
 Have a feature request?
 - Open an issue on GitHub
-- For security vulnerabilities, see [SECURITY.md](SECURITY.md) for responsible disclosure
+- For security vulnerabilities, please contact [@palwoth](https://github.com/palwoth) directly

 **Note:** This is a passion project by Pierce Alworth ([@palwoth](https://github.com/palwoth)) to make encryption more accessible.
 Not affiliated with any company or organization.